‘Throwing fuel on the fire’ or ‘pouring oil on troubled waters’?

-Whether it’s our partner, child, parent, sibling, colleague or neighbour, in our heart of hearts we seek peace and kindness in our relations with them – not ill will or conflict.
+Whether it’s our partner, child, parent, sibling, friend, colleague or neighbour, in our heart of hearts, we seek peace and harmony in our relations with them – not ill will or conflict.

 Peace, simple peace, is the sustainable way to good relations with others – and that means all others.

-But here’s the nub: it’s impossible to have good relations with others without first having a good relationship with ourselves.
+But here’s the rub: it’s impossible to have good relations with others without first having a good relationship with ourself.
 One is the mirror image of the other.

 WHAT DOES THAT MEAN?